Frequently Asked Questions

 Does the Honors College recommend any particular Honors Society?

-In general, qualified students are encouraged to join the National Honor Society and at least one other Honor Society within their major.
-The Honors College is a sponsor of Phi Kappa Phi and Omicron Delta Kappa, but makes no specific recommendations about Honors Societies.
-Many Honor societies sponsor worthy activities.
+In general, qualified students are encouraged to join a national honor society and at least one other honor society within their major.
+The Honors College is a sponsor of Phi Kappa Phi and Omicron Delta Kappa, but makes no specific recommendations about honors societies.
+Many honor societies sponsor worthy activities.
 It might be far better to join one or two honor societies and be an active member than to join many simply to add lines to one's resume.
+A list of honor societies that are registered with MTSU can be found at the Student Organization website.

-How can I learn more about national scholarships and fellowships?
+Do Honors classes look good on a resume and how can I learn more about national scholarships and fellowships?

 What is the Buchanan Fellowship?